I am an employee. How do I make Plan 2 student loan repayments?

 Employee student loan repayments come off your wages before you get them – check your payslips!

 This page is for employees within the UK tax system with Plan 2 income-contingent (income-based) student loans.
-There is a section on Plan 1 loans and postgraduate loans and you should contact the Student Loans Company (SLC) if you are unsure which type of loan you have.
+There is a section on Plan 1 loans, postgraduate loans and Plan 4 loans and you should contact the Student Loans Company (SLC) if you are unsure which type of loan you have.

 If you have gone to work abroad and are not in the UK tax system, you will need to make a payment arrangement direct with the SLC.

 How do Pay As You Earn (PAYE) Plan 2 student loan repayments work?

 Your employer is usually tasked with taking student loan repayments off your wages through Pay As You Earn (PAYE).
 They pay them to HM Revenue & Customs (HMRC) who then pay them to the SLC.
 The SLC then show your new loan balance on your borrower account however, this may take some time to be updated in order to show an accurate position.
 But if you are nearing repayment of your loan in full, you can sometimes ‘opt out’ of PAYE and arrange a direct debit to the SLC instead.

 If you are employed at the beginning of the tax year in which you are due to start making repayments, the SLC should notify HMRC.
 HMRC in turn issue a ‘start notice’ to your employer who will then calculate student loan deductions along with your tax and National Insurance Contributions (NIC) and pay them to HMRC through the PAYE system.